 4. Hang Halloween Spider Web Decorations:

-- How you hang your giant spider web Halloween decoration will depend on where you are trying to put it.
+- How you hang your giant spider web Halloween decoration depends on where you’re putting it.

-- To ensure it is securely attached, use a combination of more string, twine, or cotton rope tied to the ends of the sticks.
+- To keep it secure, use a combination of string, twine, or cotton rope tied to the ends of the sticks.
 You can also fasten the rope to the stick web frame with duct tape, zip ties, or a staple gun.

-We weaved more rope around the ends of the sticks as we worked to hang our homemade Halloween spider web.
-Doing so made the rope webbing even bigger to create an even bigger outdoor spider web.
+My husband and I wove more rope around the ends of the sticks as we worked to hang our homemade Halloween spider web.
+This made the rope webbing even bigger, creating an even bigger outdoor spider web.
 You might also enjoy making a Thankful Tree with bare branches.

 5. Decorate the large outdoor spider web: